merative/acd-containers/src/pages/configeditor/download_openshift.md

 3. Create the proxy's deployment, proxy's service, and proxy's route:<br/>
   `oc create -f merative-acd-ce-oauth.yaml`<br/>

-   More options and details for the proxy are available at [OAuth2 Proxy](https://oauth2-proxy.github.io/oauth2-proxy/docs/).
+   More options and details for the proxy are available in the [OAuth2 Proxy docs](https://oauth2-proxy.github.io/oauth2-proxy/docs/).
 Information on troubleshooting the OAuth Proxy is found at [Troubleshooting the OAuth Proxy](/troubleshooting/troubleshooting-the-oauth-proxy/).

 ### Verification